-The city of Coachella has a median age of 29 years old, relatively young compared to the state median age of 36 years old and the county median age of 35 years old.
+The city of Coachella has a median age of 33.5 years old, relatively young compared to the state median age of 36 years old and the national median age of 38 years old.

-33.5% of the city is under the age of 18, which is high for both the Coachella Valley region, Riverside County and the state of California.
+26% of the city is under the age of 18, which is slightly high for the Coachella Valley region, state of California and the United States.

 Race & Ethnicity

-The city of Coachella has the fourth largest Hispanic population in the Coachella Valley with Hispanic people making up 97% of the city's population.
+The city of Coachella has the fourth largest Hispanic population in the Coachella Valley with Hispanic people making up almost 98% of the city's population.
 Compared to other Coachella Valley communities, the city of Coachella has a relatively small White Population.

-40% of the population in the city of Coachella are immigrants, which is above average for the Coachella Valley, Riverside County and the state of California.
+39% of the population in the city of Coachella are immigrants, which is above average for the Coachella Valley, the state of California and the United States.
 Select a community to the right of the chart to see how the size of its immigrant population compares to the city of Coachella.

-There are 12,135 housing units in the city of Coachella, making up 5% of the total housing units in Coachella Valley cities and places.
-Hover over each box to see how the city of Coachella compares to other communities in the Coachella Valley
+There are 15,405 housing units in the city of Coachella, making up 6.2% of the total housing units in Coachella Valley cities and places.
+Hover over each box to see how the city of Coachella compares to other communities in the Coachella Valley.

 Median Rent Price

-66.6% of renter households in the city of Coachella were rent burdened in 2016, above the average rates in California and County of Riverside.
+70.3% of renter households in the city of Coachella were rent burdened in 2018, above the average rates in the Coachella Valley and California.

 Select a community to the right of the graph to see how rent burden rates compare to the city of Coachella.

-10% of households in the city of Coachella have more than one person per one room of their housing unit, above average for the county's overcrowding rate of 7.3%.
+7.4% of households in the city of Coachella have more than one person per one room of their housing unit, slightly above average for the county's overcrowding rate of 6.9%.

-88% of households in the city of Coachella are living in the same housing unit as they were one year ago, slightly above average for the county's stability rate of 85.7%.
+94.5% of households in the city of Coachella are living in the same housing unit as they were one year ago, above average for the county's stability rate of 86.8%.

 Homeownership rates have fluctuated in the city of Coachella over the most recent group of 5-year estimates.
-65% of households are homeowners, 10% above the average for the state of California, and just above the national and Riverside County averages.
+68.7% of households are homeowners, 14% above the average for the state of California, and just above the Coachella Valley and national averages.

-38% of the households in the city of Coachella are non-English speaking households.
-This is relatively high compared to the average across other Coachella Valley places where 11% of households are non-English speaking.
+57% of the households in the city of Coachella are limited-English speaking households.
+This is relatively high compared to the average across other Coachella Valley places where 15% of households are limited-English speaking.